Decatur Misdemeanor Crimes

 If charged with a misdemeanor crime throughout Georgia, it is vital that your first call be to an experienced criminal attorney who will respond skillfully on your behalf.

-James D. Michael is an experienced criminal defense attorney in Atlanta who was named one of Georgia’s Rising Stars by Super Lawyers, a rating agency that recognizes top attorneys across the country, Among Atlanta criminal defense lawyers, Mr. Michael holds an impressive record of successful results in defending clients against misdemeanor and other criminal charges.
+James D. Michael is an experienced criminal defense attorney in Decatur who was named one of Georgia’s Rising Stars by Super Lawyers, a rating agency that recognizes top attorneys across the country, Among Decatur criminal defense lawyers, Mr. Michael holds an impressive record of successful results in defending clients against misdemeanor and other criminal charges.

 Arrest on misdemeanor charges